Seguida: Tour and second album

 Fania began to concentrate on their own in-house Latin crossover, The Fania All-Stars.
-Seguida's response was to create two spin-offs: "Somos”, which was a traditional Salsa group that included Ronnie Amorous along with Angel Nater Jr., Eddie Montalvo and, "The New York Big Apple All-Stars" which was a hot session group that specialized in recording tracks of popular Disco songs that were translated into Spanish for the Mexican and South American markets.
+Seguida's response was to create two spin-offs: "Somos”, which was a traditional Salsa group that included Ronnie Amorous along with Angel Nater Jr., and Eddie Montalvo and, "The New York Big Apple All-Stars" which was a hot session group that specialized in recording tracks of popular Disco songs that were translated into Spanish for the Mexican and South American markets.
 Included here were Seguida's present bandleader Steve Adorno, Randy Ortiz, guitarist Lou Perez and SEGUIDA vocalist Lori Rose.
 Seguida went into the studio in 1978 and recorded material for their third album.
 That material was never released, but from all accounts, it was a treat that Seguida fans would have loved.

 The future

 Seguida...To follow quickly without interruption.....
 SEGUIDA is a name that is very recognizable to the ardent Latin music aficionado.
 From their inception in 1972, Fania Record artists, Seguida had paved the way for the genre of Latin Rock to blossom.
 Their distinctive “East Coast” Afro-Cuban-Salsa-Rock sound grew out of the barrios of the Bronx, NY and has continued to delight audiences all over the world in present times.
 Included as part of the “Fania All Stars,” Seguida has toured extensively throughout the country spreading their infectious sounds of Latin-Rock-Jazz as they shared the stage with such great Latin music stars as Larry Harlow, Eddie Palmieri, Hector LaVoe, Willie Colon, and the list goes on...Their two albums on the Fania Music Label (Love is...Seguida, & On Our Way To Tomorrow...Seguida) still continue to enjoy record sales all over the world.
 Present-day bandleader/producer/composer/drummer, Steve Adorno has rekindled the band and brought a mixture of original and new members together to record a third & fourth CD.
-It's a journey into the future for this well established band of musicians.
+It's a journey into the future for this well-established band of musicians.
 Produced by the team of Steve Adorno/Jay Henry, Seguida 3 brings tradition plus new innovations to the genre of Latin Alternative music.
 Continuing with their tradition of using English vocals and Spanish Soneros to top off a hot salsa-soul-rock feel has proven to be a successful formula for Seguida, and it continues on with Seguida ELECTRIC SIESTA.
-SEGUIDA... brings professional experience with an exciting unique New York sound...a fusion of Latin passion, explosive Afro-Cuban rhythms, mixed with the influences of Rock, Soul, Jazz, Funk and Hip Hop.
+SEGUIDA... brings professional experience with an exciting unique New York sound...a fusion of Latin passion, and explosive Afro-Cuban rhythms, mixed with the influences of Rock, Soul, Jazz, Funk and Hip Hop.